-There are 3 plant proteins in nature that have a complete amino acid profile naturally, and these are buckwheat, soy, and quinoa.
-Now, I know I bang on about these a LOT on my blog, but this is for the simple fact that they are just such vital components to my diet, and should indeed be vital components to any healthy plant based or vegan diet.
+There are 5 plant proteins in nature that have a complete amino acid profile naturally, and these are buckwheat, soy, hemp, amaranth and quinoa.
+Now, I know I bang on about these a LOT on my blog, but this is for the simple fact that they are just such vital components to my diet and should indeed be vital components to any healthy plant based or vegan diet.

 Benefits of Quinoa

-Quinoa (which is a seed not a grain) is especially great, as it not only contains a full spectrum of those vital amino acids, but it’s a superfood in its own right.
-Along with protein, it also contains a myriad of other healthy nutrients, such as omega 3 fatty acids, manganese, magnesium, phosphorus, iron, zinc, folate, copper, and also lots gut friendly fiber.
+Quinoa (which is a seed not a grain) is especially nutritious as it not only contains a full spectrum of those vital amino acids, but it’s a superfood in its own right.
+Along with protein it also contains a myriad of other healthy nutrients such as omega 3 fatty acids, manganese, magnesium, phosphorus, iron, zinc, folate, copper, and also lots of gut friendly fiber.

-It is also low GI, so great for weight loss and diabetics; and it’s completely versatile so can be eaten as a substitute for rice or other grains; can be used as a side dish accompliment to any meal; can be eaten as a protein OR a carbohydrate as it has substantial amounts of both of these; can be eaten alone as a complete food in itself; is great in sweet deserts such as quinoa pudding, and also makes an awesome start to the day in the form of a tasty and wholesome quinoa breakfast bowl.
+It is low GI, so great for weight loss and diabetics.
+It’s also completely versatile, so can be eaten as a substitute for rice or other grains; as a side dish accompliment to any meal; as a protein OR a carbohydrate due to its substantial amounts of both of these; or can be eaten alone as a complete food in itself.
+It’s also great in sweet deserts such as quinoa pudding, and makes an awesome start to the day in the form of a tasty and wholesome quinoa breakfast bowl.

 Why do I need Protein?

 Protein is something that everybody needs in amounts of roughly 1-2 grams per kilo of body weight, per day.
-You will find the amounts of protein in a food in this easy to understand list.
-Some people may require more than others, but this depends heavily on activity levels and other reasons, such as being diabetic or needing to lose weight.
+You will find the amounts of protein in a food in this easy to understand protein list.
+Some people may require more than others, but this depends heavily on activity levels and other reasons – such as being diabetic or needing to lose weight.

-If you are doing a lot of exercise, specifically muscle building, then you will need to be extra vigilant with protein and be sure you are getting full spectrum amino acids from either animal products (if you eat them), or plant foods.
-You may also require a protein supplement if you wish to build muscle, but don’t over do it – most meat eaters don’t actually need a protein supplement if they are exercising for under an hour, OR if they are not lifting heavy weights.
+If you are doing a lot of exercise, specifically muscle building, then you will need to be extra vigilant with protein and make sure you’re getting your full spectrum amino acids from either animal products (if you eat them), or plant foods.
+You may also require a protein supplement if you wish to build muscle, but don’t over do it – most meat eaters don’t actually need a protein supplement if they are exercising for under an hour OR if they are not lifting heavy weights.

 Protein and Weight Loss

-A high protein diet can be your best friend on a weight loss diet for the simple fact that protein is filling, low GI (so helps you to burn belly fat), and it helps stop sugar and carb cravings.
-It will also keep your muscle mass up, as calorie restriction dieters notoriously lose muscle mass along with fat when cutting calories, which is a very bad thing because muscle mass keeps your metabolism stoked and your body in continual fat burning mode.
+A high protein diet can be your best friend on a weight loss plan, for the simple fact that protein is filling, low GI (so helps you to burn belly fat), and it helps curb sugar and carb cravings.
+It will also keep your muscle mass up as calorie restriction dieter’s notoriously lose muscle mass along with fat when cutting calories – which is a very bad thing because muscle mass keeps your metabolism stoked and your body in continual fat burning mode.

-You can eat up to 2 grams of protein per kilo of body weight on a weight loss diet and not have any ill effects, providing at least half of this protein does in fact come from more alkaline plant foods, and not all meat and dairy.
-You will also feel and look better for upping your plant foods intake as a highly plant based diet will give you some of these other amazing benefits along with being great for the waistline.
-These include:-
+You can eat up to 2 grams of protein per kilo of body weight on a weight loss diet and not have any ill effects, providing at least half of this protein does in fact come from more alkaline plant foods and not just meat and dairy.
+You will also feel and look better for upping your plant food intake, as a highly plant based diet will give you some of these other amazing benefits along with being great for the waistline.
+These benefits include:-

 - More energy and vitality.

-- Less risk of depression and anxiety due to higher intake of healthy fats from nuts, seeds, and antioxidants.
+- Less risk of depression and anxiety due to the higher intake of healthy fats from nuts, seeds and antioxidants.

 - Better quality sleep.